OutSystems/docs-odc/src/eap/architecture/intro.md

 ![OutSystems cloud platform](images/cloud-architecture-diag.png)

-All internal requests between the Platform and Runtime stages are made over Transport Layer Security (TLS) through NATS, a secure messaging system.
-All external requests to both the Platform and each of the Runtime stages go through a Content Delivery Network (CDN) and Web Application Firewall (WAF).
+All internal requests between the Platform and Runtime stages are made through NATS, a secure messaging system.
+All external requests to both the Platform and each of the Runtime stages go through a Web Application Firewall (WAF) and Content Delivery Network (CDN).
+All internal and external requests are fully encrypted using Transport Layer Security (TLS).
 See [Cloud-native network architecture and security of Project Neo](networking.md) to learn more.

 #### Platform { #platform }

 The development **Platform** comprises multiple services, each responsible for specific functions that facilitate the building and deployment of applications.
 All the Platform services benefit from a resilient microservices design with a REST API web service interface.
 Developers, DevOps engineers, and architects interact with these services using tools such as Service Studio and the Project Neo Portal.

+The Platform **Load Balancer** handles all requests to the services.

 An example of a service is the Build Service.
 Triggered by a developer clicking the 1-Click Publish button in Service Studio, the Build Service takes the visual language model developed in Service Studio (.oml file) and turns it into a compiled application to deploy.